AnovaYoung/Malaria-Identification/README.md

-# whatsmyshape
-Deep learning image recognition project.
+deep learning inmage recognition projects. this code is written and originated by Melisa Anova Youngers, well known as Anova.